Pavlov VR has finally earned its namesake.

 Ten Squats for a Rifle

 If that prisoner was willing to do five squats for a revolver, I wondered if another prisoner would do ten squats for an even more deadly weapon—an AK74 carbine.
-In exchange for a few measly squats, a particularly seething prisoner could have enough firepower to overtake the prison and escape on his or her own.
+In exchange for a few measly squats, a particularly seething prisoner could have enough firepower to overtake the prison and escape on their own.

 Worth a try, right?